Events

 Birding is fun!

-You do not have to be a member to join an event or attend a meeting.
+You do not have to be a member to attend a chapter meeting.

 Always prepare for the weather, wear footwear for varied terrain and bring plenty of water and snacks.